 Be sure to record any expense you may need to reimburse.
 These may include receipts you received from volunteers or staff for any approved expenses.
 Once you track the approved expenses, print and send out reimbursement checks.

 Record your contributions.
 They need to be tracked for contribution statements as well as a deposit in your accounting.
 Be sure to note if any of the gifts are allocated for a specific fund or purpose.
 If you are using Aplos for your bookkeeping software, you can create a single deposit entry in the check register to track for both purposes.

 Send out letters to any new contributors and to anyone who gave a major gift.
-The process for acknowledging gifts varies between organizations, but it is always a great idea to thank people for their gift within a week or two of receipt.
+The process for acknowledging gifts varies between organizations, but it is always a great idea to thank people for their gifts within a week or two of receipt.

 Prepare and send out your invoices, and receive payments on invoices.
 Not every nonprofit and church uses invoices, but it is common for private schools, member-based entities, and some nonprofits.